DH-FBDev/POR/README.md

 **Description:** A lightweight PHP-based project that implements user registration and login functionality with an SQLite database.
 It demonstrates secure password handling, JSON API responses, table auto-creation, and case-insensitive duplicate checks for usernames and emails.
 The repository also includes a preconfigured `db.db` with demo credentials to test login immediately.
 **Languages/Technologies Used:** PHP, SQLite, HTML, CSS, JavaScript

-### Realizing High-Level Concepts through Implementation
+### Realizing High-Level Concepts through Implementation (Java Project - Realizing High-Level Concepts through Implementation)
 **Description:** This project aims to realize a high-level conceptual framework in code form.
 It begins with formulating clear and simple definitions of abstract ethical concepts, distills these ideas into a mathematical formula, and then translates that formula into working Java code.
 **Languages/Technologies Used:** Java